Carreau/scipy_proceedings/papers/bussonnier/papyri.rst

   similar information.
 This representation also have challenges when pages have a large number of back references as the graph become too busy.

-  We've experience here one of the advantage of the papyri architecture, creating this network visualization did not require any regeneration of the documentation.
+  We've experience here one of the advantage of the *Papyri* architecture, creating this network visualization did not require any regeneration of the documentation.
   We only had to update the template and re-render the current page.

 - A static AOT rendering of all the existing pages that can be rendered ahead of time uses the same class as the JIT rendering.
 Basically, this loops through all entries in the SQLite database and renders each item independently.
-This renderer is mostly used for exhaustive testing and performance measures for Papyri.
-This can render most of the API documentation of IPython, `Astropy`, `Dask`, `Distributed`, Matplotlib [MPL]_ [MPL-DOI]_, `Networkx`, NumPy [NP]_, `Pandas`, Papyri, SciPy, `Scikit-image` and others.
+This renderer is mostly used for exhaustive testing and performance measures for *Papyri*.
+This can render most of the API documentation of IPython, `Astropy`, `Dask`, `Distributed`, Matplotlib [MPL]_ [MPL-DOI]_, `Networkx`, NumPy [NP]_, `Pandas`, *Papyri*, SciPy, `Scikit-image` and others.
 It can represent ~28000 pages in ~60 seconds (that is ~450 pages/s on a recent Macbook pro M1).

 For all of the above renderers, profiling shows that documentation rendering is mostly limited by object de-serialisation from disk and Jinja2 templating engine.
 In the early project development phase, we attempted to write a static html renderer in a compiled language (like Rust, using compiled and typed checked templates).
 This provided a speedup of roughly a factor 10.
-However, its implementation is now out of sync with the main Papyri code base.
+However, its implementation is now out of sync with the main *Papyri* code base.

 Finally, a JupyterLab extension is currently in progress.
 The documentation then presents itself as